 - status updates on the SUNY Oneonta Facebook page.

-After attempting to distribute urgent messages through NY-Alert, the university also may attempt to distribute urgent messages through official secondary channels, such as:
+After attempting to distribute urgent messages through O-Alert, the university also may attempt to distribute urgent messages through official secondary channels, such as:

 - banners on the SUNY Oneonta website homepage;